Optimize Rate Limits for Application Workloads

-How to use defined rate limits for each SP-API operation in an optimized manner and manage API throttling in application workloads.
+Use defined rate limits for SP-API operations to manage API throttling in application workloads.

 When architecting your application for Selling Partner API, you must keep the per API resource rate limits in mind, particularly the types of operations and the frequency with which they are called.
 When the allotted rate limit for an API operation exceeds, you’ll receive an error response and the call will be throttled.
 Excessive API throttling can result in job failure, delays, and operational inefficiencies that ultimately cost your organization time and money.
 Selling Partner API maintains a per API resource quota for each Selling Partners to help with the availability of Selling Partner APIs, and prevent accidental burdening of the APIs.